 Zodiac Bullion, Non-Circulating Tender & Calendar Medals

-It seems like during the 1970s in the United States many mints (besides the U.S. Mint) thought that a great way to sell medals and pendants was to stamp it with Zodiac patterns.
-Turns out that they were right.
+It seems like during the 1970s in the United States' many mints (besides the U.S. Mint) thought that a great way to sell medals and pendants was to stamp them with Zodiac patterns.
+It turns out that they were right.
 There has been a proliferation of zodiac-themed medals and bullion not only in the United States but all over the world.
-In the last few decades many countries like Russia, Austria, China, Belarus, Moldovia, Germany, Hungary, Poland, and even little islands, like the Cook Islands, have issued silver and gold non-circulating bullion tender in gold, silver, bronze, and even copper bullion with zodiac patterns on them.
+In the last few decades, many countries like Russia, Austria, China, Belarus, Moldovia, Germany, Hungary, Poland, and even little islands, like the Cook Islands, have issued silver and gold non-circulating bullion tender in gold, silver, bronze, and even copper bullion with zodiac patterns on them.
 This continues to this day.
 In addition, many mints will offer calendar "art" medals with astrology and Zodiac themes in silver and bronze.
-Many of them are simply amazing in artistic design as well as their monetary value.
+Many of them are amazing in artistic design as well as their monetary value.
 I have seen silver calendar medals sell for thousands of dollars.
-But, that's why collecting them can be fun!
+But that's why collecting them can be fun!

 There are many facets to zodiac numismatics.
 Ancient and medieval coins honored the planets and the zodiac constellations.
 There are modern zodiac coins, medieval and Baroque jetons, medals, and commemorative coins which portray the zodiac plane as a strip of signs against the sky.
 There are commemorative medals that include either one zodiac sign or all twelve for good luck.
-There are pocket pieces, pendants, and even tokens that portray one zodiac sign each, so people can collect all twelve or just their own personal birth sign.
-In the following pages, I will give examples of many of my favorite designs after we figure out how to get them organized for you to see.
+There are pocket pieces, pendants, and even tokens that portray one zodiac sign each so that people can collect all twelve or just their own personal birth sign.
+In the next pages, I will give examples of many of my favorite designs in an easy to follow organization.